This document gives an overview of how different types of subscriptions work in Pub/Sub.

 The subscriber client explicitly calls the pull method, which requests messages for delivery.
 This request is the PullRequest as shown in the image.

-The subscriber client explicitly calls the acknowledged method, using the returned acknowledgment ID to acknowledge that the message is processed and does not need be delivered again.
+The subscriber client explicitly calls the acknowledged method.
+The client uses the returned acknowledgment ID to acknowledge that the message is processed and need not be delivered again.
 This request is the AckRequest as shown in the image.

-The main difference between streaming pull and pull workflows is that for a single streaming pull request, a subscriber client can have multiple responses returned because there is a open connection.
+For a single streaming pull request, a subscriber client can have multiple responses returned due to the open connection.
 In contrast, only one response is returned for each pull request.

 For more information about how a pull subscription works and examples of configuration, see Pull subscriptions.